percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 ### Deprecated API endpoints

-These are the API endpoints deprecated in Percona Everest 1.2.0:
+This is the list of the API endpoints deprecated:
 {.power-number}

 1. Check out the endpoints/methods that had been deprecated from Percona Everest v1.1.0: